allegroai/clearml-docs/docs/hyperdatasets/dataviews.md

 list_of_frames = myDataView.to_list()
 ```

-* ROI query for one label AND NOT another (Lucene query).
+* **ROI query for one label AND NOT another (Lucene query)**

-This example is an ROI query filtering for frames containing at least one ROI with the label `Car` AND NOT the label
+This example uses an ROI query to filter for frames containing at least one ROI that has with the label `Car` AND DOES NOT
-  `partly_occluded`.
+have the label `partly_occluded`.

 ```python
 # Add a query for a Dataset version